Growling

 Remain perfectly still.

-bad choice.
-Easy to execute.
+Pro: Easy to execute.

-Con: You run the risk of getting
+Con : If the growling is fear-based you run the risk of getting

 Option 2: Redirect the dog.
 Offer a